PERFECTLY IMPERFECT PERFECTIONIST

 Luke 13:24, “Work hard to enter the narrow door to God’s Kingdom, for many will try to enter but will fail.”
 (NLT)

-I (like everyone else) have desires within me that are not conducive towards the life that He has for me.
-He says forgive, when I seek the grudge.
-He says try, when I want to quit.
-He says believe, when I think to doubt.
-And He says love, when I’m inclined to hate.
-Yes, He gave a gift, but this gift has a cost,
+I (like all) have passions within me that do not agree with the life that God has for me.
+He says to forgive when I seek a grudge.
+He says try when I want to quit.
+He says to believe when I think to doubt.
+And He says love when I’m inclined to hate.
+Yes, He gave the gift of salvation, but this gift has a cost, and He graciously asks, “Kevin, after all, I’ve sacrificed for you; what are you willing to give up for Me?”

 Your thoughts?
 Let me know below.
-Peace and love family.
+Peace and love, family.

 Imperfectly,